privacybydesign/irma-documentation/docs/irma-server.md

 ### TLS

-The IRMA protocol relies on TLS for encryption of hte attributes as they travel along the internet.
+The IRMA protocol relies on TLS for encryption of the attributes as they travel along the internet.
 If your server is connected to the internet and it handles actual attributes (personal data from people), then you ***must*** ensure that the attributes are protected in transit with TLS.

 You can enable TLS in the `irma server` with the `tls_cert` and `tls_privkey` options (or the `_file` equivalents), specifying a PEM certificate (chain) and PEM private key.
 If you use [separate requestor and app endpoints](#http-server-endpoints), additionally use `client_tls_cert` and `client_tls_privkey`.